Mar-Issah/Custom-JavaScript-Navbar/README.md

 # Custom JavaScript Navbar
-A custom JavaScript navbar built with HTML5, CSS3 and JavaScript
+A custom JavaScript navbar built with HTML5, CSS3 and JavaScript.

 ## About The Project